The Bankrate promise

 - Lower property taxes – If you’re only taxed on the property and not the land, your property tax bill could be lower.

 - Potential for lease increases – The most notable downside to a land lease is the potential for rising costs — an issue that has created major trouble for mobile homeowners especially.
 In recent years, private equity firms have acquired trailer parks and immediately increased monthly fees.
+For this reason, it’s wise for tenants to negotiate a multi-year lease.

 - Less flexibility to move – If you’re a renter and your landlord fails to maintain the property, you can simply opt not to renew the lease and move.
 Land-lease agreements can be more challenging to get out of.
 If you live in a mobile home, for example, moving the home can cost as much as $20,000, according to HomeAdvisor.